AzimiShaja/CPEII-HW1/README.md

 # How to Play

+  .
 The game will start by printing the welcome message and rules.
+  .
 The player will be prompted to input 'y' when ready to start playing.
+  .
 The player will roll the dice and get a score based on the sum of the dice.
 The score will be added to their turn score.
+  .
 If the player rolls a 1, their turn ends, and they lose their accumulated points in that turn.
+  .
 The player can choose to continue rolling or turn over the dice.
+  .
 If the player chooses to turn over the dice or rolls two 1's, their turn ends, and their turn score is added to their total score.
+  .
 The game continues until one of the players scores 100 points.
-    The player with the highest score wins.
+T . he player with the highest score wins.

 # How to Run

+    .
+The Code contains 3 classes , Die.java , PairOfDice , and test classes or driver whether my dice is working or not.
+    .
 Clone the repository or download the source code.
+    .
 Compile and run the DiceGame.java file in the command line or an IDE of your choice.

 Enjoy playing!